-Assessed Task Mapped ILOs Explanation Mid-Term Final examination [ILO1, ILO2, ILO3, ILO4, ILO5] These tasks test students' understanding of the taxonomy of machine learning algorithms (ILO 1) as well as the design of basic machine learning algorithms (ILO 3), and assess students' ability to choose the proper algorithms, apply them to tackle real-life problems (ILO 4), and evaluate their performance with proper metrics and by comparison with other algorithms (ILO 2, ILO5).
-Written assignment [ILO2, ILO4, ILO5] These tasks assess students' ability to choose the proper algorithms, apply them to tackle real-life problems (ILO 4), and evaluate their performance with proper metrics and by comparison with other algorithms (ILO 2, ILO5).
-They can also improve their collaboration skills.
+Assessed Task Mapped ILOs Explanation Mid-Term Final examination [ILO1, ILO2, ILO3, ILO4] These tasks test students' understanding of the taxonomy of machine learning algorithms (ILO 1) as well as the design of basic machine learning algorithms (ILO 2), and assess students' ability to choose the proper algorithms, apply them to tackle real-life problems (ILO 3), and evaluate their performance with proper metrics (ILO 4).
+Written assignment (project) [ILO3, ILO4, ILO5] These tasks assess students' ability to choose the proper algorithms, apply them to tackle real-life problems (ILO 3), and evaluate their performance with proper metrics (ILO 4).
+They can also improve their collaboration skills (ILO5).